-NHTF funding will be awarded on a competitive basis through a Notice of Fund Availability (NOFA).
+NHTF funding will be awarded on an OTC basis through a NOFA.
 HCD may issue more than one NOFA during a funding cycle.
-The NOFA shall specify the maximum amount of project funds available, including whether funds have been targeted for a specific purpose; any restrictions on uses of funds; general terms and conditions of funding allocations; threshold requirements; timeframe for submittal of applications; application requirements and rating metrics.
+The NOFA shall specify the maximum amount of project funds available, including whether funds have been targeted for a specific purpose, any restrictions on uses of funds, general terms and conditions of funding allocations, threshold requirements, timeframe for submittal of applications, application requirements, and rating metrics.

-An Applicant must electronically submit its application in a format made available by HCD that requests the information required by the NHTF Guidelines.
+An applicant must electronically submit its application in a format made available by HCD that requests the information required by the NHTF guidelines.

-An Applicant must submit its application by the deadline specified in the NOFA.
+An applicant must submit its application by the deadline specified in the NOFA.